filipi/onde/README.md

 The framework provides a side menu (usually on the left side of the window), which is generated from table menu's data.
-The menu items could link to a php script for a forms.php's form or a calendar.
+The menu items could link to a php script, or a forms.php's form, or a calendar.

 ## User access control